See our display advertising for these properties on www.homeaway.com and www.airbnb.com

-The Boston Globe travel writers call Matinicus "rugged, but beautiful, with sweeping ocean views and sandy beaches…….one of the last places in Maine where the old Down East lifestyle survives in anything like it’s pure form…….unspoiled and unpretentious."
-If this is what you want, we want you to come visit.
+The Boston Globe’s travel writers have described Matinicus as “rugged, but beautiful, with sweeping ocean views and sandy beaches…….one of the last places in Maine where the old Down East lifestyle survives in anything like it’s pure form…….unspoiled and unpretentious”